kasvtv/eslint-master-config/README.md

 # js-lint-format-boilerplate

-* Copy parts from package.json.snippet into your existing package.json
+- Copy parts from package.json into your existing package.json
+- Copy rest of all files